stefanrieken/simple64/README.md

 Current status
 --------------

-In this initial setup, most opcodes are implemented.
-The test cases 'rainbow' and 'rainbow2' run and provide display results.
+The test cases 'rainbow', 'rainbow2' and 'byterun' all run and provide display results.
 Decimal mode is not yet implemented.